Turning Customers Into Disciples

 Leveraging existing relationships as part of your marketing effort is tough work.
 It requires a level of hand-to-hand marketing with which many companies are not familiar.
 However, the payback is enormous if you pull it off correctly.
 First, your cost of sales will decrease significantly.
 Second, your retention rate should skyrocket.
 Third, you will have an easier time discovering new opportunities or selling new products.

-Philip Say is a principal at Blacksquare, LLC., a Web services firm dedicated to building intelligent business solutions for clients.
+Philip Say is a principal at Blacksquare, LLC., a Web services firm that builds intelligent business solutions for clients.
 Prior to Blacksquare, Philip was a product marketing manager for PeopleSoft and a business consultant for Accenture and Novo Media Group.
-His deep understanding of business technology has helped more than a dozen Global 2000 companies achieve their marketing and supply chain objectives.
-He has written for ClickZ since August 2000.
+His understanding of business technology has helped more than a dozen Global 2000 companies achieve their marketing and supply chain objectives.